Dive Into Greek Cuisine With This Greek Seafood Guide

 Credit: @Ολα Θεσσαλονίκη

 In the mountainous regions of Greece, salt cod (Bakaliaros) has been a historical staple because of the lack of availability of fresh fish.
 It’s also the base of cod fritters, a holiday dish served on March 25th, Greek Independence Day and Palm Sunday.
 Fresh cod is wildly popular because it absorbs the flavors combined with it – giving it a blank canvas aspect.
 The ease of preparation for Greek cod makes it a perfect weeknight meal.
-Simply sauté the cod with olive oil, lemon, fresh dill and feta for a fresh-from-the-sea palate-pleasing meal, or fry it up and serve with a garlic dip like this recipe.
+Simply sauté the cod with olive oil, lemon, fresh dill and feta for a fresh-from-the-sea palate-pleasing meal, or fry it up and serve with a garlic dip.

 Credit: @Sweet Silvia